-Switch the location each year to relive the host of the financial burden!
+Switch the location each year to relieve the host of the financial burden.
 If that’s not an option, keep the location the same but switch the hosts each year.

 How about a potluck?
-Having a potluck not only lightens your budget, but it also adds some variety to your holiday buffets!
+Having a potluck not only lightens your budget, but also adds some variety to your holiday buffets!

 The holiday season should be filled with joy and love, following these holiday budgeting tips will help reduce holiday financial stress and allow you to keep your focus on the true meaning of the holidays!